ethantoomey/Blender-Scripts/Source-Cinematic-Physics-Helper/README.md

 2) To reference the animation you just created in the QC file, you must reference it as a new [$sequence](https://developer.valvesoftware.com/wiki/$sequence), which can be done by simply entering ```$sequence <name of sequence>	<"path-to-animation-smd">```

+Finally, if you used my script to make something, please send me a video or webm of it!
+I'd love to see what people make with it!